ColoradoDemography/Point2PlaceAPI/README.md

 # Point2PlaceAPI
 NodeJS Microservice to assign a place to a Lat/Lng.

+- Note: If you are launching an instance of this application, you will need to hit both the *pt2pl/refresh-muni-data* and *pt2pl/refresh-district-data* endpoints before you can use the service.
+Will work on automating this setup process in the future.

 ## Path: *pt2pl/place*

 Used to convert a LatLng to a *Place* Object